Rose-STL-Lab/SPACY/readme.md

-# Discovering Latent Structural Causal Models from Spatio-Temporal Data
+# Discovering Latent Causal Graphs from Spatiotemporal Data

-Implementation of the paper "Discovering Latent Structural Causal Models from Spatio-Temporal Data", to appear at ICML 2025, Vancouver.
+Implementation of the paper "Discovering Latent Causal Graphs from Spatiotemporal Data ", to appear at ICML 2025, Vancouver.

 Spatio-Temporal Causal Discovery(SPACY) aims to infer latent causal representation and causal graph that drives the dynamics from spatio-temporal data.